Bulgaria’s Standard Adoption Program

 You will be in Bulgaria approximately one week for your first trip and 6 to 10 days on your second trip.
 Our representatives will walk you through the entire process in the city your child is coming from as well as in Sofia, culminating in your child’s visa from the US Consulate.
 Small World Representatives will accompany you to the airport for your departure from Bulgaria back to your home with your child.

-For any further questions concerning our Bulgaria program please contact the Bulgaria Program Director Amanda Shandley at firstname.lastname@example.org
+Under no circumstances shall permitted or required contributions be remitted as payment for the child or as an inducement to release the child.
+For any further questions concerning our Bulgaria program please contact the Bulgaria Program Director Amanda Shandley at email@example.com.

 The age requirement for our Bulgaria program is that each applicant be at least 25 years old and at least 15 years older than the child.
 The younger spouse can not be more than 50 years older than the child and the older spouse cannot be more than 55 years older than the child.
 In the case of a single woman she cannot be more than 50 years older than the child.